Decades of DOD efforts fail to stamp out bias, extremism

 As a result, investigative agencies such as the Naval Criminal Investigative Service or Army Criminal Investigative Division also don’t have a specific hate crime category, which impacts how they investigate cases.

 “While it’s possible hate crimes have occurred, our investigations are not titled as such,” the NCIS said in an email.
-“For example, an assault on a person, regardless of the reason for the assault, would still be categorized as an assault…regardless of what motivated the crime.”
+“For example, an assault on a person, regardless of the reason for the assault, would still be categorized as an assault … regardless of what motivated the crime.”

 The new National Defense Authorization Act signed into law by President Biden on Monday directs the Secretary of Defense to make a recommendation to Congress within 180 days if a new statute is needed to address violent extremism, but does not address hate crimes or racial disparities in military law.